Applying to study at Waikato

 When do I get my student ID?

 As soon as your enrolment is complete you will be issued with a Student ID card if you provided a photograph in your application.
-If not, get your photo taken at the Student Administration desk at the Student Centre on the Hamilton campus, or in Tauranga pop in to the Information Centre at either the Windermere Campus or Bongard Centre.
+If not, get your photo taken at the Student Administration desk at the Student Centre on the Hamilton campus, or the Information Desk at the Tauranga Campus.
 Alternatively, you can email [email protected] with a photo and your Student ID number to get your Student ID card sent out to you.